Connector: 3.5mm (1/8″) mini stereo, gold-plated with 1/4″ adapter

-What makes them appear this way is the gigantic over arching poles, plus the winged nature of the fit itself.
-It’s not your traditional headband outfit; The wings sort of rest on the sides of your dome piece, and while this is a good idea in theory, it just doesn’t make logical sense unfortunately.
-Why you ask?
+What makes them appear this way is the gigantic overarching poles, plus the winged nature of the fit itself.
+It’s not your traditional headband outfit; The wings sort of rest on the sides of your dome piece, and while this is a good idea, in theory, it just doesn’t make logical sense, unfortunately.
+Why do you ask?
 Well because there’s no support once the entire headphone decides to sink down until the tops of the ear-cups are essentially resting on the tops of your ears.

 They do a good job of revealing the subtle details that you may have missed before, but there’s nothing inherently fascinating about them to me.
 I suppose maybe I’ve heard better, or I’m just used to good sound by now.
 Lol.
 They kind of just get the job done admirably, and that’s all I can really ask for the price.
 This is a great value and will satisfy the majority of listeners, especially newer audiophiles who are just getting into the hobby.

 Very comfortable overall aside from the one minor problem.
 What I liked about them was that there’s no adjusting a headband.
 Just slap them onto your noggin’ and away you go!

 Articulate and airy sound.
 Very balanced with no frequencies overpowering each-other.

 An amp isn’t required or necessary for these, and they’ll sound fine out of nearly anything while giving a top-shelf performance.
 I have them plugged into my Schiit Magni/Modi right now and they sound great.
 Just know it isn’t necessary and I like them with my Android device just the same.
 How to choose a headphone amp!

 Who these headphones benefit?